developer3389/simplest-vpn/README.md

 > This project is in the public domain.
 > Feel free to do whatever you want.
 > Attribution is not required.

+## Acknowledgements
+This project was inspired by the active open-source community dedicated to low-level networking.
+A special thanks to:

+- **[theotrama/vpn](https://github.com/theotrama/vpn)**: For pioneering independent research on TUN-based packet tunneling and modular network protocol implementation in Go.